-Install the left rear wheel and torque wheel nuts to specification.
+32. Install the left rear wheel and torque wheel nuts to specification.

-33. Install the rear bumper and cargo box as an assembly (see Chapter 5).
+33. Install the rear bumper and cargo box as an assembly.

 NOTE: Be sure to connect the engine intake hose and clutch air intake hose to the rear cargo box asm upon installation.